 Well, it definitely looks professional.
 The Airwolf HD 3D printer is futuristic, with a fully transparent outer casing.
 This is 6mm thick acrylic, however, with adds a considerable heft.
 Considering that this product already takes up more space than most of its rivals, you’re definitely going to require a dedicated printing area.

 You’ll notice the dual filament reels, one on either side.
 However, these both feed into the same extruder, and cannot be used to print with multiple materials simultaneously.
-A second extruder kit is available, but predictably, costs more money.
+A second extruder kit is accessible, but predictably, costs more money.
 The Airwolf HD is faster than most anyway, so there’s really no need.

 We’re always pleased to see a printer with an onboard controller, but the lack of WiFi connectivity is a surprise, particularly given this printer’s price point.
 Still, it’s clear Airwolf put a lot of thought into this printer’s design: it’s sturdy, created with high-quality components, and seems built to last.